From Heat Capacity to Coherence in Ultra-Narrow-Linewidth Solid-State Optical Emitters at Sub-Kelvin Temperatures: Measurements of the heat capacity

-We therefore believe that the fitting range highlighted by the dotted gray box in figure~\ref{error} is the most reliable, also confirmed by fit residuals more closely follow a Gaussian distribution in this range, as verified by a seperate histogram analysis.
-Thus, a conservative upper bound on $\alpha$ is 2.5 nJ/(gK$^2$) such that the upper limit for the corresponding contribution to the heat capacity becomes $c_{v}^{\rm TLS} = 2.5 \times T$ [nJ/(gK)].
-The conservative estimate for the error thus reflects the sensitivity to the fitting range, resulting from the fact that the value lies near the lower detection limit of the technique.
+Here, the $T^3$ term corresponds to the contribution of acoustic phonons in the Debye approximation, while the higher-order terms arise from nonlinearities in the phonon dispersion.
+At very low temperatures ($T \leq$ 1\,K), a term proportional to $T$ may appear if two-level systems (TLS) are present in the material.
+The absence of even order terms is a direct consequence of the bosonic phonon population integrals and symmetry properties of the expansion, see for instance reference~\cite{Collings1986} for details.
+We have truncated the expansion in Eq.~\ref{eq1} at $T^{7}$ based on the Akaike Information Criterion~\cite{Akaike1974}, which shows a clear improvement in the fit quality up to this order, but only a marginal gain beyond, insufficient to justify the increased model complexity and the risk of over-parameterisation.

+In fig.~\ref{heat} (a) we have shown the data corresponding to the heat capacity for the full system, the addenda and the crystal, as well as the specific heat capacity of the crystal.
+Figure~\ref{heat} (b) plots the same quantities but divided by temperature, and as a function of $T^2$.
+The fit function therefore takes the form of $c_v/T= \alpha + \beta T^2 + \gamma T^4 + \delta T^6$ which allows the linear contribution to manifest visually as the vertical intercept $\alpha$ upon extrapolation to zero temperature.
+The linear term $\alpha$ is then, according to the discussion above, associated with the contribution from TLS to the heat capacity: $c_v^{\rm TLS}=\alpha T$ ~\cite{Phillips1972,Anderson1972,Enss2005}.
+As the data is plotted as a function of $T^2 \equiv x$, the fit function takes the simple cubic form $\alpha + \beta x + \gamma x^2 + \delta x^3 $, and we obtain the following coefficients and their associated uncertainties: $\alpha = (0.0~\pm~ 2.5)~\rm nJ/(g K^2)$, $\rm \beta= (306~ \pm~ 5)~ nJ/(g K^4)$, $\rm \gamma= (25~ \pm~ 4)~ nJ/(g K^6)$ and $\rm \delta= (-2.2~\pm~ 1.0)~nJ/(g K^8),$ as expected largely dominated by the Debye phonon-term proportional to $\beta$.
+The uncertainties include statistical errors and variations due to fitting range.
+Thus, we measure $\alpha$ to be 0 within the uncertainty.

+We note that, at a Eu concentration of only 0.1\%, the measured specific heat capacity essentially reflects that of the YSO host crystal, largely independent of the specific dopant ion.
+Accordingly, these results should be applicable to YSO crystals with any low ion-dopant concentration.

 As to our knowledge, specific heat capacity measurements have not priorly been performed in YSO at these temperatures, however, we can compare with a measurement obtained in europium-doped silicate glass \cite{Schmidt1994}, a system expected to exhibit a much higher degree of TLS due to the absence of a crystalline structure.
-In this work, the authors determined a value of $ c_{v}^{\rm TLS} = 3.5 \times T~ [\micro$J/(g K)], making our upper limit for the corresponding value in YSO approximately a factor of 1000 lower.
+In this work, the authors determined a value of $ c_{v}^{\rm TLS} = 3.5 \times T~ [\micro$J/(g K)], making our upper limit, $ c_{v}^{\rm TLS} = 2.5 \times T~ [n$J/(g K)], a factor of 1000 lower, indicating that any TLS contribution in YSO is correspondingly weaker and therefore intrinsically more challenging to resolve experimentally.